-- 1. Attracting high-quality medical specialists who are experts in their field; - 2.
-Promoting the highest standard of professionalism and moral values; - 3.
-Modeling leadership and mentorship among the students; - 4.
-Employing the most up-to-date technology for teaching; - 5.
-Advancing the clinicians critical thinking skills and medical knowledge; - 6.
-Leveraging the student's current clinical practice and collaboration with the supervising physician.
+- 1. Attract high-quality medical and education specialists who are experts in their field. - 2.
+Promote and model the highest standard of professionalism, mentorship and moral values. - 3.
+Employ the most effective technologies for teaching. - 4.
+Advance each student's medical knowledge and critical thinking skills. - 5.
+Leverage each student's current clinical practice and collaborate with the supervising physician to ensure student competency achievement. - 6.
+Be a leader in evolving medical education effectiveness and strategies. - 7.
+Ensure program quality meets traditional medical education standards until programmatic accreditation exists.